-Any U.S. person who has a financial interest in or signature authority over one or more foreign financial accounts with an aggregate value over $10,000 (on any day of the year) must report the accounts to the Treasury Department in Detroit by filing Financial Crimes Enforcement Network (FinCEN) Form 114 (the so-called “FBAR”) by June 30 of the following year.
-Thus, the deadline for 2014 FBAR filings is June 30, 2015.
-The Form 114 has replaced former Form TDF 90-22.1, which was a paper form.
+Any U.S. person who has a financial interest in or signature authority over one or more foreign financial accounts with an aggregate value over $10,000 (on any day of the year) must report the accounts to the Treasury Department in Detroit by filing Financial Crimes Enforcement Network (FinCEN) Form 114 (the so-called FBAR) by June 30 of the following year.
+Thus, the deadline for 2015 FBAR filings is June 30, 2016.

 E-filing is quick and secure.
 E-filers will receive an acknowledgement of the submission.
-FBARs must be e-filed online.
+FBARs must be e-filed at

 Account holders who fail to file FBARs may be subject to civil penalties, criminal penalties or both.
 Those who failed to file in prior years face particular concerns which should be addressed on a case by case basis, particularly if income from those accounts was not reported on federal income tax returns.